bjohn004/citi-bike-visualizations/README.md

 - Analysis: No data was calculated in January as January was still using the previous data collection system.
 The docked_bike appears to occurr 100% of the time from February to May indicating that the City either permanently is swapping out the docked_bikes or they swap them for Winter months.
 However it seems that in December of 2021 there are very little docked_bikes, so it seems the classic_bike and electric_bike are being utilized now.

 **Slide 5**
-- The dashbaord demonstrates top 5 start stations and the percent of the rides that are by members of CitiBike or casual users.
+- The dashbaord demonstrates top 10 start stations and the difference of the rides that are by members of CitiBike or casual users.
+Click the interactive button on the right to see results for each month.

-- Analysis: This chart demonstrates which top stations are likley more subscriber driven or touristy driven.
-The most popular startions with a higher proportion of casuals occur along the south/west part of Manhattan.
-This indicates the review of needing enough hotels and other touristy features within these parts of the City.
-T
+- Analysis: See the increase in users over the months into the summer and the drop as we head back to winter.
+The % increase of casual members is apparent as well.

 **Slide 6**
 - Map that shows the most frequently visited end stations by the size of the circle and it runs through the top start stations as the unique identifier for the map.